Young parenthood programme

 Young parents involved with the project talk candidly about the impact of having a child while still young.
 The aim is to raise awareness of what it means to become a parent in your teens.

-The school programme is interactive and gives the pupils a chance to discuss issues around sexual health, relationships, consent and also to think about the choices they make.
+The workshops are interactive, giving paticipants a chance to discuss issues around sexual health, relationships, consent and also to think about the choices they make.

 What the programme involves

-The programme matches PSHE delivery requirements for schools, and makes this a popular choice as an addition for pregnancy and sexual health lessons.
+The programme, which is split into two sessions, matches PSHE delivery requirements for schools, and makes this a popular choice as an addition for pregnancy and sexual health lessons.
 However, the programme can also be run in other settings such as young people's hostels and other organisations.